jagrafft/presentations/arrays_types_fp_julia_python/slides.md

         - `Core.Unsigned` $\to$ `UInt[8,16,32,64,128]`

 :::notes
-- Superscript is a reference.
+- Superscripts in this section are references.
 - This is subclassing in the *mathematical* sense.
 - For programmers, this parameterizes a value (`typemin/max`).
 - For the machine, it provides a tenably low-level definition of the structure (number of bits, meaning of slot) which *represents* a type.
-- These isomorphisms are a first principle of design in the functional paradigm.
+- Isomorphisms like this are a first principle of design in the functional paradigm.
 :::

 ## `Float`[@julia_int_flt_2018]